 - Singularities will continue to rise as mesh refinement increases

-For more examples of what you can achieve with SOLIDWORKS Simulation, browse through our extensive library of free on-demand webinars.
+For more of what you can achieve with SOLIDWORKS Simulation, browse through our extensive library of training options to see what you can learn.